The V-Ray Settings tab is accessible through the drop down menu on the right side of the V-Ray Render button.

 Interactive – Toggles between interactive and production rendering.
 Features such as Light cache and on-demand mipmapping are not supported in interactive mode.
-NEW - When Interactive is disabled an .exr and .png file (when Enable Viewport rendering is enabled) will be saved in <Project_Path> Saved\VRayOutput\Rendered when the rendering is complete.
+When Interactive is disabled an .exr and .png file (when Enable Viewport rendering is enabled) will be saved in <Project_Path> Saved\VRayOutput\Rendered when the rendering is complete.

 Lock Render Camera/View – When enabled, locks the render camera from Render from Camera/View.

 Render from Camera/View – Specifies the view to render from when the V-Ray render button is clicked.